karell19/kevina_intro-dh-portfolio-template/_posts/2022-11-28-patricia_leigh_brown.md

 ---
 layout:         post
-title:          "Reading Reflection on Patricia Leigh Brown and Out of the Desrt"
+title:          "Reading Reflection on Patricia Leigh Brown and Out of the Desert"
 date:           "2022-11-28"
 categories:     jekyll update
 ---